 ASM detected.
 Do you wish to connect to ASM using BEQUEATH connection?

 Press Y for SharePlex to use a BEQUEATH connection to connect to the ASM instance, or press N to use a TNS alias.

 IMPORTANT!
 If the database uses ASM and the database TNS alias is configured with a SCAN IP, then you must specify connection through an ASM TNS alias in order for SharePlex to connect to the ASM instance.

-The following prompt is displayed if you selected a BEQUEATH connection: Press Y to use the same user and password as the login user, or press N to be prompted for a different user and password.
+The following prompt is displayed if you did not select a BEQUEATH connection: